 I'm smart.
 I'm funny.
 I'm sarcastic and I love to snark.
 I'm articulate, well-read, and always interested in learning new things.
 I go through books like some people go through food.
 I've had some of my short stories published.
 (This is significantly less impressive than it sounds.)
 One of the things that attracts me to people, both romantically and platonically, is how well they use language, and whether they can make me laugh.
 I'm silly, geeky, computer-savvy, game-friendly, and open to a great many more nerd-shaped things.
-I'm not really into fandoms, but I do like talking about the books, shows, and movies I enjoy, and a lot of my friends are into fandom, so I'm good at rolling with that.
 Despite my health stuff, I have a good life with good people in it -- I keep busier than you'd think.

 I'm sexually experienced and adventurous; I help run sex education forums/communities/workshops and helping people in that department is very important to me.
-I'm into girls, boys, TG, and whatever else people want to throw at me outside of the gender binary.
+I'm into cis women, cis men, transwomen, transmen, and whatever else people want to throw at me outside of the gender binary.
 I am not possessive and do not have jealousy issues.
-(I do, however, have some good experience with the poly side of things, if that's a factor for you.
-I am primarily a monogamous creature, but so long as everyone is being responsible about it, my partner doesn't have to be.
-Come as you are.)
+I'm primarily a monogamous person, but I have had good experiences with non-hierarchical poly relationship structures.
+You can be a monogamous person, or not.
+Come as you are.

 I'm open and really honest; I'm even learning how to temper the less happy end of that with a little grace.
 I'm deeply protective of the people I care about.
 I'm fond of kids and animals, and am good with both.
 I think critically about the world around me.
 I don't believe in pity-party one-upmanship, and I always take responsibility for my thoughts, feelings, and actions.
 I take criticism well.
 I'm politically-conscious and left-wing.
-I'm a feminist, not a misandrist.
+I'm a feminist, which is not a synonym for "misandrist".
 I'm organized, responsible, and respond well in a crisis.
-I get annoyed as often as anyone else, but I'm hard to really offend and even harder to shock. ("Unflappable" is a pretty apt descriptor, I think.)
+I get annoyed as often as anyone else, but I'm hard to really offend and even harder to shock.

 Aaaaand now the bad:

 I'm disabled.
 I have health problems.
 They limit my ability to go out and do things as much as I'd like to, have made me a little overweight, and generally make life frustrating sometimes.
 I am not disabled in the sense that I'm blind with a cane or have a wheelchair.
-I do use a walker on occasion, but for the most part my disabilities are "invisible disabilities"; if you saw me walking around on a good day, you would have no idea I was ill.
+For the most part my disabilities are "invisible disabilities" -- if you saw me walking around on a good day, you would have no idea I was ill.
 This is both a blessing and a curse.
-I promise I will never make my health problems your problem -- they're not a crutch or an excuse and after eleven years of living on my own I'm quite good at taking care of myself -- but there will be times where I have to cancel plans at the last minute because I'm having a flare-up (sometimes I have very little warning) or because I just don't have the energy.
+I promise I will never make my health problems your problem -- they're not a crutch or an excuse and, after twelve years of living on my own, I'm quite good at taking care of myself -- but there will be times where I have to cancel plans at the last minute because I'm having a flare-up (sometimes I have very little warning) or because I just don't have the energy.
 I try to do my best but it's the reality of my situation, so I try not to guilt trip myself about it too hard.
 (That way lies madness.)

 I'm low-income.
 I take classes when I can and I work part-time as a teacher during the school year, but I'm still on disability and that's what pays my rent.
 I'm not as poor as I used to be, but both me and my wallet would prefer it if most of the time we hung out in ways that don't cost much money.